High Speed LLC,

-Investment advisers are required to disclose in their Brochures the factors that the advisory firm considers in selecting or recommending broker-dealers for client transactions and to determine the reasonableness of such broker-dealers compensation.
+Advisors are required to disclose in their disclosure brochure the factors that the advisory firm considers in selecting or recommending broker-dealers for client transactions and to determine the reasonableness of such broker-dealers compensation.
 HSA is not associated with any broker-dealer firm and does not recommend, request, or otherwise require that clients engage the services of any particular broker-dealer.
 In addition, HSA does not receive any form of non-cash (“soft dollar”) benefits, such as research or materials, from any broker-dealer.

 Upon request, HSA will monitor or review a client’s accounts or financial plans.
 While recommended, any review of accounts or financial plans are the responsibility of and must be initiated by the client.

 HSA does not provide formal ongoing performance reporting to its clients.
 Clients receive account statements directly from their account custodians, broker-dealers, or mutual fund companies, as applicable.